InternationalTradeAdministration/mds-wwtg.gov/_pages/participation.md

 <img src="{{site.baseurl}}/assets/uploads/world-w-blurry-field.jpg" alt="person holding globe standing at field">
 # Participants and Participation

-The World Wine Trade Group, sometimes called “the Group” is an informal group of government representatives with a mutual interest in facilitating the international trade in wine and avoiding the application of obstacles to international trade in wine.
-The WWTG welcomes and encourages participation in the Group of any national governments or members of the World Trade Organisation interested in furthering these goals.
+The World Wine Trade Group is an informal group of government representatives with a mutual interest in facilitating the international trade in wine and avoiding the application of obstacles to international trade in wine.
+WWTG typically meets twice a year with one annual meeting held by the rotating Chair and a second meeting often held in a non-member country.
+Non-member countries and industry organizations are encouraged to participate in the meetings as Observers.

-## Participant Countries
-### Founding Members
+## Founding Members
 - Argentina
 - Australia
 - Canada